oronbz/YoutubeMusicRevived/README.md

 It’s really easy to test a new extension in Chrome.
 Type “chrome://extensions” in a tab to bring up the extensions page.

 Once on this page, check “Developer mode” to enable loading unpacked extensions.
 This will allow you to load your extension from a folder.
 Finally, click “Load unpacked extension” or simply drag the “YoutubeMusicRevived” folder onto the page to load up the extension.
-You should immediately see the extension show up as a Browser Action with your icon in the toolbar window of the current tab.
+That's it, next time you're on YouTube you should see the Music tab REVIVED!